blackberry/WebWorks-Community-APIs/Tablet/TEMPLATE/README.md

 3. Copy the downloaded _**Tablet\TEMPLATE\blackberry.template**_ directory to the extensions directory for the BlackBerry WebWorks SDK for Tablet OS.
 The default path for this location is _**C:\Program Files\Research In Motion\BlackBerry WebWorks SDK for TabletOS\bbwp\ext**_.

 **NOTE:** Be sure to back-up this _**ext\blackberry.template**_ directory in your WebWorks SDK extensions directory before performing a WebWorks SDK upgrade.
 Simply copy it back into the _**ext**_ directory after you have completed your SDK upgrade.

+## Troubleshooting
+If you encounter Air Packager exceptions when building your WebWorks app, it likely means there is a syntax or compiling error within your extension code.

+How to test?
+Suggest building a sample WebWorks app, similar to **test_app**, that uses JavaScript unit tests to evaluate test your extension.

+Note: You can can use Web Inspector to check runtime values and set breakpoints for JavaScript, however you cannot use Web Inspector to debug into the AIR layer (from JavaScript).

+## TODO
+1. Show to support callbacks to JavaScript [example](http://supportforums.blackberry.com/t5/Web-and-WebWorks-Development/Callback-Extension-Object/m-p/1215117#M15050).
+2. Refactor this sample.
+Is there any way to make it easier to understand by simplifying the code?

 ## Required Feature ID
 Whenever you use the below feature id in any of your WebWorks applications this extension will be loaded for use.